Between Jobs – 7 Ways to Manage Money between “engagements”.

 - Your financial discipline.
 Afraid you might squander a lump sum?
 If your severance payment provides enough cash to justify dividing it up, choosing periodic payments will help keep you in pay cheque mode.

 “If leaving your job wasn’t your idea, your employer may provide a severance package to ease the financial pain.”

 If your employer let you go – provided you weren’t fired for misconduct – you’ll probably qualify for unemployment benefits.
 If you quit, usually you can collect benefits only if you left for “good cause,” which generally means there was a problem at work or personal situation so difficult that you had no alternative.

 If your decision to leave was involuntary and your next employment is an unknown, it’s important to preserve your cash while you’re out of work; this can require a top-to-bottom examination of where your money goes.
 “This exercise can help keep you afloat today and be an engine for paying off debt and saving once the paycheques start again,” Montanaro says.
 Put off big-ticket purchases and reduce discretionary expenses as much as possible.

 Use your severance pay, unemployment benefits and any money you can save to build a cash stockpile.
-Keep enough money in a savings account to pay at least three to six months’ expenses.
-For a higher interest rate on the rest of your cash, build a short CD ladder or open a variable rate CD.
+Keep enough money in a savings account to pay at least three to six months’ expenses .
 Be careful not to lock away money that you’ll need.
-If you served in the military and made tax-free contributions to the Thrift Savings Plan, you may be able to tap that money without the taxes and penalties associated with most retirement money.

 While you may be tempted to use your severance or other assets to pay off your car, credit cards or other debt, you may be better off making only the required or minimal payments.
 This strategy can stretch your cash and help you meet living expenses in case a new job isn’t right around the corner.